pmp-p/untitled-asteroids-pyray/README.md

 6. In WeatherApi.py, replace url, key, and headers for your API information

-   * Make sure you subscribe to the api, https://rapidapi.com/oktamovshohjahon/api/weather-api138/playground/apiendpoint_acb2971f-25d4-4a29-b5d6-87b9f3f8131b
+   * Make sure you are subscribed to the api
-   * url, key, headers can be pasted from here
+   * The header containing the key and host, can be pasted from here, as well as the url

 7. Inside the folder code type
    * python Game.py